zhousc11/ipv6-ddns/README_EN.md

 - [ ] Review API documentation from other domain registrars for broader compatibility (+ added Cloudflare support)

 ## Prerequisites
-- Requires a Python environment to run
+- Requires a Python environment to run(3.8+)
 - Before using, ensure you've already created an AAAA record for your domain
+- When using DNSPod as the service provider, you need to set an AAAA record on the web page first; otherwise, an error will occur.

 ## Usage